 The WordPress WYSIWYG (What You See Is What You Get) editor is powered by TinyMCE, an Open Source application that integrates with the WordPress Content Management System.

-How To Enhance Your WordPress Editor
+How To Enhance The WordPress Visual Editor

 TinyMCE Advanced is a useful plugin that includes a number of additional WordPress editor-enhancing features.

 The screenshot below shows the default WordPress visual editor …

 Here is a screenshot of the same WordPress visual editor after TinyMCE Advanced plugin has been installed, activated and (minimally) configured on your site …